PaNOSC-ViNYL/McStasScript/README.md

 Prototype for an API that allow interaction with McStas through an interface like Jupyter Notebooks created under WP5 of PaNOSC.

 ## Installation
+McStasScript does not include the McStas installation, so McStas should be installed separately.
-The package can be installed using pip
+McStasScript can be installed using pip,

     python3 -m pip install McStasScript --upgrade

-It is necessary to configure the package so the McStas installation can be found, here we show how the appropriate code for an Ubuntu system.
-The configuration is saved permanently, and only needs to be updated when McStas is updated.
+After installation it is necessary to configure the package so the McStas installation can be found, here we show how the appropriate code for an Ubuntu system.
+The configuration is saved permanently, and only needs to be updated when McStas or McStasScript is updated.

     from mcstasscript.interface import functions
     my_configurator = functions.Configurator()
     my_configurator.set_mcrun_path("/usr/bin/")
     my_configurator.set_mcstas_path("/usr/share/mcstas/2.5/")

+### Notes on windows installation
+McStasScript was tested on Windows 10 installed using this [guide](https://github.com/McStasMcXtrace/McCode/blob/master/INSTALL-McStas/Windows/README.md), it is necessary to include MPI using MSMpiSetup.exe and msmpisdk.msi located in the extras folder.

+Open the McStas-shell cmd (shortcut should be available on desktop) and install McStasScript / jupyter notebook with these commands:

+    python -m pip install notebook
+    python -m pip install McStasScript --upgrade

+Using the McStas-shell one can start a jupyter notebook server with this command:

+    jupyter notebook

-## Instructions for basic use:
+## Instructions for basic use
 Import the interface

     from mcstasscript.interface import instr, plotter, functions, reader